Is hugelkultur in Scandinavia a good idea?

 Blueberry bushes, the American variant, and not the wild local Bilberry, are easy to grow in Scandinavia.
 A lot of people seem to prefer the bilberry over Blueberry for taste,

 So far I’ve not planted blueberry in or near a hugelkultur myself, but I have this on my rather long todo-list.
-One of my blueberries have never done
+One of my blueberries has never done particularly well, so I consider transplanting it.

 Raspberry